You are here

 The main objective is ambitious: To improve the education of nurses and midwives by upgrading the curricula, established by the government of Benin and the international associations of nurses and midwives (especially the practical training) to international standards.

-The agreement involves four PUM expert advice missions during the coming 4 years.
+The agreement involves several PUM expert advice missions during the coming 4 years.
 The partners have agreed to improve the competences of the doctors and nurses in the hospitals on how to train students and coaches.
 A manual for coaching the students in the hospital will be developed.
 Furthermore, blended learning using ICT in the classroom will be introduced.
 About 30 schoolteachers and coaches in the hospitals will receive an extensive training.

 PUM’s Country Coordinator for Benin, Mr. Philip Todd stated: “Today I am happy to have signed this agreement; it is a very good example of the strategy of PUM to work towards a sustainable approach in the developing countries.”